JANE7J/TIC-TAC-TOE/README.md

 This is a simple **Tic Tac Toe** game built using HTML, CSS, and JavaScript.

-## About the App
+## Tic Tac Toe Game – Android App

-The app was developed as a web-based Tic Tac Toe game and deployed by uploading the files to **Google Drive**.
-The files were then downloaded on an Android phone and opened in a mobile browser to play the game.
+This project is a simple two-player Tic Tac Toe game built using HTML, CSS, and JavaScript.
+The game was initially tested on CodePen, later hosted online using TinyHost, and finally converted into an Android app (APK) using WebIntoApp.
+The app can be installed on any Android device.
+---
 ## Features

-- Two-player Tic Tac Toe game
+   -Classic 3x3 Tic Tac Toe gameplay for two players
-- Responsive design suitable for mobile devices
-- Highlights winning lines
-- Option to restart the game anytime

-## How to Run

- Download the app files from Google Drive onto your Android device.
- Play by tapping the grid to place X or O.
- The game automatically detects wins or draws.
+   - Custom UI with styled board and background
+   - Popup modal displaying the winner or draw message -"Restart Game" button to play again
+   - Fully functional offline after installation
+---
 ## Technologies Used

    - Frontend: HTML, CSS, JavaScript